 Tennessee Tech University

 Research shows that quality early childhood education plays an important role in preparing children to enter school ready to learn.
 TECTA is based on the belief that early childhood personnel need professional knowledge and skills to provide the appropriate care and prepare children.
-To learn more about the TECTA program visit the website or click here to read an article by Dr. Connie Mietlicki, former Research Director for the Center of Excellence for Learning Sciences.
+To learn more about the program visit the TECTA website or click here to download an article about the TECTA program published in Child Care Exchange.